 Because there are so many species and hybrids of species and crosses that have been developed, lilies are organized into nine divisions.
 However, unless you are a grower or interested in raising lilies to hybridize or show, you needn’t be too concerned about the classifications.
 We just want the most beautiful ones (and the easiest to grow).

 Asiatic hybrids, Zones 4-9.
 Start your lily season with early-blooming Asiatic lilies.
 These lilies are easy to grow and they make great border plants as well as container subjects.
-They generally grow on straight stems that generally don’t require staking and have lots of buds for a long bloom period.
+They generally grow on straight stems that usually don’t require staking and have lots of buds for a long bloom period.
 Some are fragrant, some are not.
 There is a wide color selection including white, yellow, orange, pink, red and purple and combinations.
 Some examples include 'Bestseller,’ yellow w/orange; ‘Cogoleto,’ pink; ‘Elodie,’ soft pink; ‘Gran Paradiso,’ red; ‘Heartstrings,’ raspberry red/yellow; and ‘Mont Blanc,’ white.

 Lilium martagon and hybrids.
 Martagon lily or Turk's cap, Zones 3-9.
-Martagon lilies originate in Europe and Asia and have been crossed with L. hansonii to create garden hybrids.
+Martagon lilies originated in Europe and Asia and have been crossed with L. hansonii to create garden hybrids.
 Candelabra-like racemes arise with Turk's cap type blooms.
 Warning: Martagon lilies are particularly toxic to cats.